 - Consistently eating well, exercising, and getting enough sleep is the only way to be sustainably healthy.

-- We tend to favor the beautiful.
+- We tend to favor the beautiful, the reaffirming, and the expected.

 - We tend to attribute too much credit to success (and under-credit luck).